The Feed-in Tariff (FiT) scheme: an expert guide

 What was the Feed-in Tariff?

-The Feed-in Tariff was a UK government policy introduced in April 2010, designed to provide cash payments in exchange for the generation of clean electricity.
+The Feed-in Tariff was a government initiative introduced in April 2010, which compelled energy suppliers to pay households and businesses for generating and exporting renewable electricity.

-While it’s often associated specifically with solar panels, the FiT covered a range of renewable energy technologies, including wind, hydro, anaerobic digestion, and micro combined heat and power (CHP).
+While it was mainly used by households with solar panels, the FiT covered a range of renewable energy technologies, including wind, hydro, anaerobic digestion, and micro combined heat and power (micro-CHP).

 The FiT scheme offered two types of payments: